 Section 51E.
-The department shall maintain a file of the written reports prepared pursuant to this section and sections fifty-one A to fifty-one D, inclusive.
-Such written reports shall be confidential.
-The child's parent, guardian, or counsel, the reporting person or agency, the appropriate review board, or a social worker assigned to the case, may, upon request, and upon the approval of the commissioner, receive a copy of the written report of the initial investigation.
-No such report shall be made available to any persons other than those enumerated in this section without the written and informed consent of the child's parent or guardian, the written approval of the commissioner, or an order of a court of competent jurisdiction.
+The department shall maintain a file of the written reports prepared under this section and sections 51A to 51D, inclusive.
+These written reports shall be confidential.
+Upon request and with the approval of the commissioner, copies of written reports of initial investigations may be provided to: (i) the child's parent, guardian, or counsel, (ii) the reporting person or agency, (iii) the appropriate review board, (iv) a child welfare agency of another state for the purpose of assisting that agency in determining whether to approve a prospective foster or adoptive parent, or (v) a social worker assigned to the case.
+No such report shall be made available to any persons other than those specified in this section without the written and informed consent of the child's parent or guardian, the written approval of the commissioner, or an order of a court of competent jurisdiction.
+Pursuant to chapter 18C, the child advocate shall have access to these reports.